gama-platform/gama-platform.github.io/website/faq.md

 If you aim at reproductibility, you need to reduce as many as possible all the sources of uncertainty.
   * Set the random number generator seed (give a given value to the model `seed` global attribute).
   * Reduce the parallel execution of agents' behaviors.
+    * remove all the explicity parallel execution, in particular remove / set to  false all the `parallel` facets (e.g. in the loop, ask...).
     * Set the values of some dedicated preferences to remove automatic parallel executions.
 This can be done in the experiment block.
 ```
 experiment 'any exp' {